 B Corp Fashion Brands

-The Paris-born resale platform Vestiaire Collective prides itself on housing the best in pre-loved fashion, with a vast offering including Chanel bags and Dior jackets to Alexander McQueen scarves.
-Now they’ve become the first second-hand fashion site in the world to become B Corp Certified.
+The Paris-born resale platform Vestiaire Collective prides itself on housing the best in pre-loved fashion, with a vast offering including everything from Chanel bags and Dior jackets to Alexander McQueen scarves.
+They’re also the first second-hand fashion site in the world to become B Corp Certified.
 The retail platform has led the charge in transforming the fashion industry with cyclical practices ever since they first launched in 2009, and as part of their founding mission are now challenging other resale platforms, fashion brands and industry players to commit to getting the prestigious certification.

 The brand was particularly recognised for its significant achievements in the ‘Workers’ and ‘Governance’ areas.
 The company boasts over 500 employees across France, Germany, America, Hong Kong and Singapore, and 60% of their staff are women, with all staff covering 48 nationalities.
 Last year, the company appointed a chief sustainability and inclusion officer and launched five employee diversity and inclusion task forces, including Ethnic diversity, LGBTQIA+, Women empowerment, Disability and Equal opportunity.